 Most people will tell you to eat cabbage for its anti-cancer compounds, but they don’t explain that how you prepare it is key.
 If you want to get the anti-cancer benefits from cabbage, then heed this advice:

-Eat it raw or lightly cooked.
+Cook cabbage gently.
 Don’t braise or bake or otherwise cook it for a long time.
 Cooking cabbage destroys the enzyme myrosinase, which is needed to turn compounds called glucosinolates into compounds called isothiocyanates, responsible for the anti-cancer actions.

 And when you cut cabbage, make sure the pieces are fairly large—a centimetre or more.
 (That’s a little less than half an inch, and yes, that’s big.)
 According to Dr. Paul Thornalley, food scientist at the University of Warwick, smaller cuts will destroy the cascade of actions that result in anti-cancer benefits.
 So will letting your cut cabbage sit on the counter for hours.
 Keep cut cabbage in the fridge where it will retain its anti-cancer properties for days, he says.